meta-llama/llama-stack-apps/examples/android_app/README.md

 ### Tool Calling
 In this demo app, we also showcase a tool calling example to ask the model to help schedule calendar events with the default Android Calendar app.
 This is done by supplying a “special” system prompt to have the model detect the user's intention and match it to customized tools or functions provided.
 In our example, we defined a function called `createCalendarEvent` and the criteria to invoke it.
 You can learn more and define your own function in `AvailableFunction.kt`.
+Tool calling currently works with remote inference only.
+We are adding the capability to local inference.

 When using the demo app, you can chat with the model like normal.